 I might not be able to bring up all of my babies to everyone who casually asks me the question, “How many kids do you have?”
 But right here, in this safe place, I can say that I had two boys, then a miscarriage at ten weeks, then a third boy, then identical twin girls (it’s such a special thing to have identical twins, isn’t it?
-I had them!) – one of whom was stillborn and one who died at seven weeks of age, then another miscarriage, then a baby girl.
+I had them!) – one of whom was stillborn and one who died at seven weeks of age, then a baby girl.

 It feels good to say that here, in this place where people understand and want to know the whole story.

-I have eight children.
+I have seven children.

 How many kids do you have?